mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 1. Simply add `-eac "$(TargetPath)"` to the end of your Post-build event command line

 # Common issues
+These issues usually only apply if you have not upgraded to the 0.11 .csproj.
+Please update your csproj in the Mod Sources menu first.

 ## Autocomplete isn't doing anything for me.
 (Also: Autocomplete is changing things I don't want it to, like changing `item` to `Items`.)
 1. Check that the tModLoader executable file is in your references.
 Make sure it's modded not vanilla.